zng-ui/zng/TODO/_current.md

     - Maybe we can make an official API for these?
         - A `ContextValue<T>` that is a boxed `RcVar<T>` internally, but allows immediate modification?
         - `resolve_text` now alloc a box every UiNode method call for example.
-* Stop propagation when all items in delivery list visited.
-* Stop propagation when it is requested.

 * Refactor animate sleep tracking, to allow refactoring AnimationArgs to be an Rc, to allow real `Var::modify` animation.
     - Using clone for now, after merge refactor this.